PGBSNH20/ludo-v2-group-10-oskar-johan/docs/source-structure.md

                 > Here we define our entities/tables, and setup a composite primary key constraint in the `Square` table for the `ID` and `GameboardId` columns.
         - GameEngine/
             > This folder contains all gameplay related functionality.
-            - GameEngine.cs
-                > not used, todo: delete file
-            - IGameEngine.cs
-                > not used, todo: delete file
             - Game/
                 > This folder contains all gameplay related functionality.
                 - DieD6.cs
                     > This defines a 6 side die, and has one method for rolling the die, and one property to which the result is saved.
                 - Game.cs
                     > The game's move logic is defined, such as generating possible moves.
-                - GameOptions.cs
-                    > not used, todo: delete file
                 - IDie.cs
                     > Defines a die
                     <br>
                     > By defining a die with an interface and injecting an implementation as needed we can test any functionality which uses a die since the main implementation `DieD6` uses `Random` meaning that the outcome of the roll cannot be predicated and reliably tested.
-                - ILudoGame.cs
-                    > not used, todo: delete file
                 - ITurnManager.cs
                     > Defines a TurnManager
-                - PlayerManager.cs
-                    > not used, todo: delete file
                 - TurnManager.cs
                     > Our implementation of ITurnManager
                     <br>